Vacuum Infusion Complete Guide

 A useful piece of information during infusion is the resin temperature.
 The temperature tells you when the resin is beginning to cure, when the laminate has achieved peak exotherm, and when the laminate has returned to room temperature.

-To determine the temperature, #3802 and 3804 Infrared Thermometers can be used.
-These simple devices can be pointed at an area and will instantly give a temperature reading.
+To determine the temperature, 3804 Infrared Thermometer can be used.
+This simple device can be pointed at an area and will instantly give a temperature reading.
 They are useful to regularly check a number of areas including the resin bucket, the resin inlet, and the outer portions of the resin flow in order to keep tabs on its progress.

 Stop Watch and Marker